 Many school-age children in Nassau County experience food insecurity, not knowing if they will have food on the weekends.
 Kim organized Rayonier employees to help restock a food pantry and assemble hundreds of nutritious meal packs for children through Barnabas Nassau, a multi-faceted crisis assistance for families.
 Kim, who grew up in a blended family with 9 children, says, “We could have used programs like Barnabas, but I don’t recall there being services like this when I was young.”
 Robert Peck, Barnabas’s Food Program Manager, says he appreciates that Rayonier employees not only lend a hand, but show up organized, efficient and won’t leave until the job is done.

 While Kim doesn’t dictate where dollars are spent in other locations in the Rayonier footprint, she ensures the money is well-placed, meaningful and directly impactful.
 “I’m proud to know that the money we’re giving away is staying in the communities where we work and making a difference,” she says.

-Employees often see updates from Kim on Rayonier’s internal social network, Workplace.
+Employees often see updates from Kim on Rayonier’s internal social network, The Landing.
 She shares pictures from all over the country of volunteer events to let all employees know what agencies and programs Rayonier supports.
 Kim works with coworkers to help children through education and youth development programs such as book festivals, literacy, after-school programs, volunteer mentor programs and summer camps.
 She finds programs that help teachers through conservation training workshops and enhanced educational opportunities in the various states Rayonier is in.